Vatican Announces Actual Cause of Pope Francis' Death, Details Emerge

 Further announcements regarding funeral arrangements and the papal conclave to elect his successor are expected from the Vatican in the coming days.

-5 cardinals who might succeed Francis
+Five Cardinals who might succeed Pope Francis

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!